-Using an electric food mixer I whisked the eggs and sugar together until the mixture reached ‘ribbon stage’.
-Then I mixed in vanilla extract and folded in flour.
-I poured the mixture into the tray, then spread out the mixture evenly.
+Using an electric food mixer, whisk the eggs and sugar together until the mixture reaches ‘ribbon stage’.
+Then mix in vanilla extract and fold in flour.
+Pour the mixture into the tray, then spread out the mixture evenly.

-I baked it for 12 minutes until it was golden.
-Then I tipped it out onto a fresh piece of baking paper and immediately rolled it up then left it to cool.
+Bake it for 12 minutes until it is golden.
+Then tip it out onto a fresh piece of baking paper and immediately roll it up, then leave it to cool.

-Once the sponge was cool I unrolled it and spread melted Biscoff spread on it, then a layer of whipped cream.
-I rolled it up, drizzled over more melted Biscoff spread, then added some whipped cream and Biscoff biscuits.
+Once the sponge is cool, unroll it and spread melted Biscoff spread on it, then spread on a layer of whipped cream.
+Roll it back up, drizzle over more melted Biscoff spread, then add some whipped cream and Biscoff biscuits on top as decoration.